matthewntsiful/matthewntsiful/README.md

 ## 🚀 About Me

-I'm a Cloud & DevOps Engineer with a background in psychology, passionate about simplifying complex concepts and empowering others through hands-on, real-world learning.
-I lead structured, project-based initiatives to support newcomers in DevOps while continuously building and deploying scalable cloud-native solutions using modern DevOps practices.
-I also develop applications with the help of documentation and AI tools, creating code for development before applying DevOps principles to ensure seamless deployment and operation.
+I'm a Cloud & DevOps Engineer specializing in AWS infrastructure design, containerization, and CI/CD automation.
+My technical expertise includes architecting scalable multi-tier applications, implementing infrastructure as code with Terraform, and optimizing deployment pipelines.
+I build robust cloud-native solutions focusing on security, scalability, and operational efficiency.
+With strong skills in Linux administration and container orchestration, I develop and deploy applications using modern DevOps practices.
+My background in psychology enhances my approach to technical problem-solving while allowing me to share knowledge through structured, project-based resources for those entering the field.

 ---